tendermint/tendermint/docs/spec/blockchain/encoding.md

 }
 ```

+The number of aunts is limited to 100 (`maxAunts`) to protect the node against DOS attacks.

 ### IAVL+ Tree

 Because Tendermint only uses a Simple Merkle Tree, application developers are expect to use their own Merkle tree in their applications.
 For example, the IAVL+ Tree - an immutable self-balancing binary tree for persisting application state is used by the [Cosmos SDK](https://github.com/cosmos/cosmos-sdk/blob/master/docs/clients/lite/specification.md)